 Otsumami Snack: Cheese Chikuwa Fish Cake

-When I think of classic Japanese cheese snacks, what come to my mind are these 3 cheese snacks I introduced before.
-All of them go perfectly with beer and other alcoholic beverages.
+When I think of classic Japanese cheese snacks, what comes to my mind right away is these three I introduced before, all of which go perfectly with beer and other alcoholic beverages.

 Like those snacks, the finger foods and nibbles eaten with alcoholic drinks are generally called “Otsumami (おつまみ)” in Japan.

-Now, let’s get down to the main topic of this post, the other day I bought a cheese snack well-known as an Otsumami snack at a 7 eleven, which actually is a fusion of modern processed cheese and a traditional Japanese food.
+And the other day I again bought a cheese snack known as an Otsumami at a 7 eleven, which actually is a fusion of modern processed cheese and traditional Japanese food.

 Cheese Chikuwa (チーズちくわ)

-What I purchased this time is this food called “Cheese Chikuwa (チーズちくわ)”.
-As you might already know, “Chikuwa (ちくわ)” is a traditional Japanese fish cake with several hundred years of history featuring its tube shape.
+What I purchased this time is the snack food called “Cheese Chikuwa (チーズちくわ)”.
+As you may know, “Chikuwa (ちくわ)” is a traditional Japanese fish cake with several hundred years of history featuring its tube shape.

-As you can see in the photo above, Chikuwa is shaped like a tube and has a hole in the middle, and sometimes its hole is filled with some food to add another texture and flavor to the fish cake.
+As you can see in the picture above, Chikuwa is shaped like a tube and has a hole in the middle, and the hole is sometimes filled with some food to add another texture and flavor to the fish cake.

-Let’s get back on track.
-Like the combination of Chikuwa and cucumber, as the name indicates, the hole of Cheese Chikuwa fish cake is filled with mild, creamy processed cheese, which gives the fish cake a satisfying rich flavor, making it an Otsumami snack that is perfect for beer.
+Instead of cucumber, as its name indicates, the hole of Cheese Chikuwa is filled with mild, creamy processed cheese, which adds plenty of umami to the fish cake, making it an Otsumami snack that is perfect for beer.

-As with Cheese Kamaboko, Cheese Chikuwa tastes so good and is addictive.
+As with Cheese Kamaboko, Cheese Chikuwa tastes so good and is quite addictive.

 Where to Buy

-Both Cheese Kamaboko and Cheese Chikuwa fish cakes are long time favorites of Japanese drinkers, so they are available at most convenience stores and supermarkets in Japan.
+Cheese Kamaboko and Cheese Chikuwa fish cakes are both long-time favorites of Japanese drinkers, so they can be bought at most convenience stores and supermarkets around the country.